-Core Profession Specific 1.2.1 Develop and implement nationally consistent procedures for the intake and assessment of notifications against persons who are or were registered health practitioners and students Profession-specific services, as listed in the National Board's regulatory plan and annual budget.
-1.2.2 Review and update nationally consistent procedures for the intake and assessment of notifications against persons who are or were registered health practitioners and students plan and annual budget.
-1.2.3 Manage the end to end notification process 1.2.4 Establish and maintain relationships with co-regulatory authorities.
+Core Profession Specific 1.2.1 Develop, implement and continuously improve nationally consistent procedures to enable the intake, assessment, investigation about persons who are or were registered health practitioners and students Profession-specific services, as listed in the National Board's regulatory plan and annual budget.
+1.2.2 Review, implement and continuously improve nationally consistent procedures for performance assessments and health assessments about persons who are or were registered health practitioners and students 1.2.3 Manage the end to end notification process 1.2.4 Establish and maintain relationships with co-regulatory authorities.